department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

 The following product or feature descriptions may be answered with a reference link to the team’s documentation.
 However, the provided links must be specific to the request.
 - Please describe what problem this product or feature solves.
+  - Currently, within the mobile app, a Veteran cannot access any information about how much they owe for Benefit Overpayment Debt or Copayment bills.
+This feature will allow Veterans to view the total amount they owe for those respective debts on the app.
+This information is available on VA.gov within the Debt Portal.
+  - This feature would be added within the Payments tab, and if a Veteran has either Overpayments or Copayments, they would see the amount of money owed and how many outstanding debts/bills they have.
+  - As part of the MVP, we could allow for Veterans to take action on their debts/bills.
+These actions include resolving the debt, which would take them directly out of the app and to pay.gov (for copayments) and pay.va.gov (for overpayments).
+Veterans can also dispute charges and request assistance from the VA due to financial hardship, with both actions linking them to the appropriate resources within VA.gov.
+At this time, we are conducting user testing sessions to see how users interact with these interactions and will then decide if we will incorporate them into MVP.
+  - The MFS team is working with the Financial Management Team on this initiative.
 - Please describe a plan to monitor this code base after deployment, including the following scenarios (NOTE: If you don't (yet) have such a plan, or don't know how to get started with one, we can work on this with you!).
   - The code base is compromised at source- or run-time.
     - How does the code base get disabled in the product?